Forever Evil: Lead-up

 In the final issue of the "Trinity War" event, the leader of the Secret Society, revealed to be Alfred Pennyworth of Earth-3, uses Pandora's Box to open a gateway from Earth-0 to Earth-3, which allows Ultraman, Superwoman, Owlman, Johnny Quick, Power Ring, and Deathstorm to arrive; their teammate Sea King, however, does not survive the trip.
 In addition, Superwoman brings a hooded prisoner through the gateway with them.
 Atomica is revealed to be the mole in the Leagues and is actually Atomica from Earth-3.
-Grid, a sentient computer virus, separates Cyborg's prosthetics from Victor's body.
+Grid, a sentient computer virus, separates Cyborg's prosthetics from his body.
 The Crime Syndicate attack the three Justice Leagues, claiming Earth-0 now belongs to them.

 At this time, Cheetah is imprisoned at Belle Reve and communicates with an unknown person, indicating that she will wait for Black Manta.
-Meanwhile in Constantine #4, Zatanna mentions premonitions of an upcoming war between superheroes triggered by a death and John Constantine shaking hands with Lex Luthor.
+Meanwhile, Zatanna mentions premonitions of an upcoming war between superheroes triggered by a death and John Constantine shaking hands with Lex Luthor.